Spiffy Speak

 WINDOW TREATMENTS FOR SMALL WINDOWS: IDEAS & TIPS

 While more and more people are opting for small spaces to cut down on their mortgage and utility bills, one of the décor challenges they invite unknowingly is dressing small windows.
-Even large residences have to deal with some Lilliputian windows in basements, kitchens, bathrooms, store rooms, serveries, laundry rooms, mud rooms, and so on.
+Even large residences with impeccable site plans have to deal with some Lilliputian windows in basements, kitchens, bathrooms, store rooms, serveries, laundry rooms, mud rooms, and so on.
 Those who’ve tried a hand at covering small windows know that they’re not as much a designer’s dream as a homeowner’s challenge.

 If you’re looking for the right window treatments for small windows, rest easy, we’ve got you covered.
 Coming ahead in this blog are tips from our expert stylists to make the right choice of window treatments for your small windows.